facile-it/php-codec/README.md

 It's very unstable and poorly documented.
 The APIs are likely to change several times, and it won't be ready for production in the near future.

-This project will be released following the [semantic versioning](https://semver.org/).
+This project follows the [semantic versioning](https://semver.org/).

 ## Installation